Sacroiliac Joint Dysfunction- Part 2

 I’ve had many clients come to see me with low back pain.
 In assessing their pelvis there was limited mobility in one side of their sacroiliac joints.
 When I assessed their pelvic floor muscles, doing an internal exam, I found increased tone on the same time as the sacroiliac joint dysfunction.

-Doing this self message can help rebalance your pelvic floor muscles and free up your sacrum so your sacroiliac joint can move as it needs to.
+Doing this self-massage can help rebalance your pelvic floor muscles and free up your sacrum so your sacroiliac joint can move as it needs to.
 Getting mobility back into your sacroiliac joint can end your low back pain.
-If you are not able to get the tissues to soften on your own I encourage you to find a women’s health physical therapist in your area to help you out.
-Go to www.MoveForwardPT.com and search under women’s health PT’s to find one near you.
+If you are not able to get the tissues to soften on your own I encourage you to work with a Birth Healing Specialist or a women’s health physical therapist in your area to help you out.
+Check out our directory to find a Birth Healing Specialist near you.
 Internal vaginal work can do a lot of good for not only low back pain but for painful intercourse as well.